 Salt Lake Elton

-The lake has been considered holy and healing since the dawn of time.
-Legend has it that Tengri Khan, god of heaven, comes down here from time to time to prolong his eternal youth.
-The story has a rationale behind it: the water and mud of Lake Elton are rich in healthful elements and can rival the therapeutic clay of the Dead Sea.
-Moreover, the salt concentration here is even higher, which means that the water is even "denser"!
+The lake has always been considered a holy and medicinal place.
+The legends say that from time to time the sky master Tengri-Khan descends to renovate his eternal youth.
+The story has a good explanation: the water and mud of Elton are saturated with healthy elements and can compete with the healing mud of the Dead Sea.